Phone

 The Importance Of Safety And Hydration

-We all need a lot of water each day, even when we’re not off on an outdoor adventure, which is why hydration is so important to learn.
+We all need a lot of water daily, even when we’re not off on an outdoor adventure, so hydration is important to learn.
 There are serious consequences that can occur when we go without water, and add to those the already dangerous consequences that can happen when we’re in the wilderness; you start to see why it’s so important.

 The recommended guidelines for water intake vary slightly depending on age and weight, but when it comes to camping and hiking hydration, it’s better to go slightly above.
-On average, we should be aiming for over two liters a day or the equivalent of eight 8-ounce glasses, especially when working up a sweat outside.
+On average, we should aim for over two liters a day or eight 8-ounce glasses, especially when working up a sweat outside.

 In addition to understanding the human body and its requirements for water intake, we need to know about water safety.
-Many different bacteria live in water, and when it’s not filtered and cleaned correctly, it can be harmful and even fatal.
+Many different bacteria live in water, which can be harmful and even fatal when not filtered and cleaned correctly.

-There are a few ways you can purify water while you’re in the outdoors.
-Boiling on a stove, using a personal portable water filter, water purification tablets, and pump water filters are just a few options to consider before heading out on your camping trip.
+There are a few ways you can purify water while you’re outdoors.
+Boiling on a stove, personal portable water filters, water purification tablets, and pump water filters are just a few options to consider before camping.

 Different Methods Of Hydration When Camping And Hiking

-Being in the outdoors means you must get a little creative when it comes to hitting your daily water intake.
+Being outdoors means you must get creative when hitting your daily water intake.
 These are just a few common methods for drinking water used by those who love hiking and camping.

 Freshwater Collection